 Custom: Shows custom panels that are available.
 You can create custom panels (using the Panel Editor) to streamline common tasks and actions for apps.

 Location: Provides buttons to reposition the Switch Control Home Panel on the screen.

-Devices: Shows available Apple devices—such as iOS devices or Apple TV—that you can control using Switch Control on your Mac, without having to pair your switch to the other device.
-Your Mac, iOS devices, and Apple TV must be on the same Wi-Fi network, and you must be signed in to iCloud using the same Apple ID on all the devices.
+Devices: Shows available Apple devices—such as iOS and iPadOS devices or Apple TV—that you can control using Switch Control on your Mac, without having to pair your switch to the other device.
+Your Mac, iOS and iPadOS devices, and Apple TV must be on the same Wi-Fi network, and you must be signed in with the same Apple ID on all the devices.